BIM2TWIN-Team/DTP-fixes/README.md

 Please use simulation node with flag `--simulation` or `-s` if you are unsure how the script will perform in your DTP domain and check the log files. `target_level` indicates the node level to be fixed, and it can be `element`, `task`, `activity` or `all`.  `node_type` indicate the target node type to be fixed, and it can be `asbuilt`, `asdesigned` or `all`.
-By default, above command fixes all as-built nodes at element level.
-If you need to fix specific issues (currently only support at element level), please set `fixes` flag like:
+By default, above command runs all fixes on as-built nodes at element level.
+If you want to run one specific fix (currently only support at element level), please set `fixes`. `fixes` includes `asdesigned` - add asDesigned param, `type` - remove type as node param and add as link, `iri` - fix node iri and `all`.
+The below command fixes iri of all as-built element nodes.

 ```shell
 python3 fix_graph.py --target_level element --node_type asbuilt --fixes iri